Excite (web portal)

-Excite is a web portal, providing a list of hyperlinks to other websites.

-Excite was founded in 1993 and Excite.com was the sixth most visited website in 1997.
-It merged with @Home Network in 1999 and filed for bankruptcy in 2001 after the bursting of the dot-com bubble; the website went into a steep decline in popularity therafter.
-Excite's portal and services were acquired by iWon and then by Ask Jeeves, which was acquired by IAC Inc. Eventually, Excite was acquired by System1.
+Excite was a web portal providing a list of hyperlinks to other websites online from 1995 to 2026.
+Founded in 1993, Excite.com was once the world's sixth most visited website in 1997.
+It merged with @Home Network in 1999 and filed for bankruptcy in 2001, after the bursting of the dot-com bubble; the website went into a steep decline in popularity thereafter.
+Its services were acquired by iWon and then by Ask Jeeves, which was acquired by IAC Inc. Excite continued to be operated by Ask Media Group through the 2000s and 2010s, with search services were provided by System1.
+Excite.com was shut down in August 2026 following the shutdown of Ask.com.
+Excite Japan (エキサイト), however, continues to be operated by Excite Holdings, formed in 2018.

 History

-1993-1998
+Founding and Release

 The company was founded as Architext in June 1993 in Cupertino, California, by 6 university friends: Graham Spencer, Joe Kraus, Mark VanHaren, Ryan McIntyre, Ben Lutch and Martin Reinfried, who were all students at Stanford University.
 The idea for the company was first discussed in a burrito shop.
+Isabel Maxwell (the sister of Ghislaine Maxwell) was a co-founder of the company behind early search engine Magellan.
+Isabel joined twin sister Christine Maxwell who was leading a small company called Research on Demand that was online in 1993.

-In July 1994, International Data Group paid them US$80,000 to develop an online service.
-In January 1995, Vinod Khosla, a former Stanford student and partner at Kleiner Perkins, arranged a US$250,000 "first round" backing for the project, with US$1.5 million provided over a ten-month period.
+In July 1994, International Data Group paid them US$80,000 to develop an online service, and in January 1995, Vinod Khosla, a former Stanford student and partner at Kleiner Perkins, arranged a US$250,000 "first round" backing for the project, with US$1.5 million provided over a ten-month period.
 Soon thereafter, Geoff Yang, of Institutional Venture Partners, provided an additional US$1.5 million in financing.
 Excite was launched in October 1995.
 Jim Bellows was hired to figure out how to present the content in a journalistic manner.